Rainbow Unit: Networks Big and Small

-Cloud computing is a form of client-server architecture, where a distributed network of data centers ensure the regular availability of computer storage and power, which is accessed over the Internet.
+Cloud computing is a form of client-server architecture, where a distributed network of data centers ensures the regular availability of computer storage and power, which is accessed over the Internet.

 Often called "specs," specifications are formalized practices created using accredited technical standards developed and adopted using an open consensus process under guidelines of a standards body, or using de facto technical standards developed and owned by a single group or company.

 LED light found on wired Ethernet cards and switches.
-When lit, indicates the card and switch are on and working properly and the Ethernet cable is plugged in and working properly.
+When lit, the lights indicate that the card and switch are on and working properly and that the Ethernet cable is plugged in and working properly.

 Run from the command line or terminal application to test if you can communicate with another node.